martinring/thesis/src/3-Self-Verification.md

 are how to derive monitors checking a concrete run against an abstract specification.
 The logics employed are typically temporal or modal logics.
-In our work, we are not concerned with monitoring the system at all, we instead *specialize* given variables in an abstract specifications if they do not change often.
+In our work, we are not concerned with monitoring the system at all, we instead *specialise* given variables in an abstract specifications if they do not change often.

 ## Conclusion